nicholasmr/specfab/docs/deformation-modes.md

 # Deformation modes

-For a continuum subject to deformation, the deformation gradient tensor, ${\bf F}$, describes the relative change in position of material points.
+For a continuum subject to deformation, the [deformation gradient tensor](https://www.continuummechanics.org/deformationgradient.html), ${\bf F}$, describes the relative change in position of material points.
-If ${\bf F}$ is known, then the velocity gradient tensor intermediately follows as
+If ${\bf F}$ is known, then the [velocity gradient tensor](https://www.continuummechanics.org/velocitygradient.html) follows as
 $$
 \nabla {\bf u} = \dot{{\bf F}} {\bf F}^{-1}
 .